EdDataScienceEES/tutorial-Kirstb-04/index.md

 <p>&nbsp;</p>

-<mark>**Anyway, that's it, you made it to the end of the tutorial!** Hopefully you understand more about GitHub and Markdowns than you did before!</mark>
+**Anyway, that's it, you made it to the end of the tutorial!** Hopefully you understand more about GitHub and Markdowns than you did before!

 <p>&nbsp;</p>